Skip to content

 Check the device on another machine.
 Plug the USB device into another computer entirely.
 If it works there, the problem is your PC’s ports or drivers.
 If it fails on multiple computers, the device itself is likely damaged.

-We found a bent pin inside one of the front USB-A ports on our test desktop.
-After straightening it with a thin plastic pick, the port worked fine again.
+A bent pin inside a front USB-A port is a common culprit.
+After straightening it carefully with a thin plastic pick, the port often works fine again.

 #7.
 Check Disk Management for Unassigned Drive Letters